Bderiel/LoLRunedMyLife/README.md

 # League of Legends Runed My Life
-### A React-Native Android application for the popular MOBA game League of Legends.
+### A React-Native Android application for the popular MOBA game League of Legends

 **Devlopers**: Brian Deriel | Pat Petillo